abmesamesa/curriculum/README.md

 Dig it!
 Open source Systemhaus, Berlin, Germany --- Full stack developer (Internship)\
 *MARCH 2012 -- JUNE 2012*

-- I created a web-based management application for an entrepreneurs association in Berlin.
+- I created a web-based management application for an entrepreneur's association in Berlin.
 I also created a WordPress plugin to build custom layouts from remote data.
 - I gave a presentation on the application, explaining its practical uses and talking about the Erasmus program.

 ### EDUCATION